taichi/modernjs/modernjs.en.md

 The JavaScript `Promise` is a type of library you need to get used to.
 Moreover, it is hard to understand the correct usage.
 By the way, [JavaScript Promise's book](http://azu.github.io/promises-book/) is a very wonderful document so I can read it many times.

-It is highly likely that you are using the wrong `Promise` until you get used to` Promise`.
+It is highly likely that you are using the wrong `Promise` until you get used to `Promise`.
 If there are JavaScript experts in the vicinity and can receive code reviews, it is very wonderful, although I am writing a bit of JavaScript as a hobby, I can not call such an expert.

 So by using this plug-in, you will get an error in the obviously bad `Promise` code.
 You can understand how to use `Promise` by simply reading the rule details of this plugin, so please set the rules carefully.

-By the way, if `async / await` enters ES, will not you use` Promise` directly?
+By the way, if `async/await` enters ES, will not you use `Promise` directly?

-I think that `async / await` and` Promise` coexist normally with the experience of using C # 'async / await`, but how about it actually?
+I think that `async/await` and `Promise` coexist normally with the experience of using C # `async/await`, but how about it actually?
-At least, using [async / await] in [AVA] has the impression that the test code is easy to understand.
+At least, using `async/await` in [AVA] has the impression that the test code is easy to understand.

 #### [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security)
 Do you care about security while writing code?